1Password/op-scim-helm/README.md

-# 1Password SCIM bridge Helm Chart
+# 1Password SCIM bridge Helm chart

-This is the offical Helm Chart for deploying the 1Password SCIM bridge.
+This is the offical Helm chart for deploying the 1Password SCIM bridge.

+The chart exists to facilitate our one-click deployment options for the [Google Cloud Marketplace](https://console.cloud.google.com/marketplace/product/agilebits-public/op-scim-bridge) and [DigitalOcean Marketplace](https://marketplace.digitalocean.com/apps/1password-scim-bridge) applications.
+With this in mind the chart is tailored to our specific use case and will likely not meet the requirements of every configuration option or deployment scenario.
+For more general purpose deployment options please see our [1Password/scim-examples](https://github.com/1Password/scim-examples) repository.

 ## Installation guide